Updated: Jun 19, 2013

 Articles

-So these articles are opinion pieces, and I do phrase them a little controversially to help crystallize your thoughts about Lightroom and decide for yourself the right way to work.
+These articles are opinion pieces and I do phrase them a little controversially to shake you out of that Photoshop mindset.
+Even if you ultimately disagree with what I suggest, I hope they help you see for yourself the best way to work.

 The 20 minute wow